 The last neat feature to mention with the WH-1000XM2 wireless headphones is quick-charge, which pumps about 75 minutes worth of playback into the headphones with just a short 10-minute charge.
 It's handy for the days you forgot to charge your headphones in advance and need to run out the door.

 The wireless Sony WH-1000XM2 are an excellent revision of an already great pair of headphones.
 They sound great, deftly wield noise cancellation technology and cost just as much as a pair of Bose QC35s.
 They might have a slightly shorter battery life than Bose's flagship over-ear headphones, but Sony's WH-1000XM2 outclass the QC35 in terms of performance and feature-set.

 There's not much to complain about with the WH-1000XM2, which means the one or two small problems it does have stick out like a sore thumb.

 Our biggest gripe is that the hinges on the headphones are a bit fragile – especially for the price tag.
 Also, the control scheme, while innovative, has a bit of a learning curve to it.
 Worse, the touch-capacitive pad on the right earcup won't work when the headphones are wired.

-There’s no two ways about it, the Sony WH-1000XM2 are exceptional business-grade noise-cancelling headphones.
-They’re perfect for long flights or train rides, and not only do they keep sound out extremely well, but they’ll make incoming audio sound great as well.
+There's no two ways about it, the Sony WH-1000XM2 are exceptional business-grade noise-canceling headphones.
+They're perfect for long flights or train rides, and not only do they keep sound out extremely well, but they'll make incoming audio sound fantastic as well.

 They're a good pick for most everyone – but Sony/Android owners will get the best bang for their buck in terms of audio performance.